Joeriksson/django-forums-app/Readme.md

 # Django Forums

 A sample forums app built on the Django framework.
 I built this app to learn Django more, and I wanted to learn how to do a parent/child database model to also learn that aspect of Django.
+It can also be seen as an example app to see how the features listed below could be implemented in Django.

 Includes: